migamake/slicker-template/README.md

     - master
 ```

-Initial build may take some time (around 20 minutes), following builds will be significantly faster.
+The initial build may take some time (around 20 minutes), the following builds will be significantly faster.

 ## Install

 1. Install stack
-2. Generate template with all relevant functionality by using following command
+2. Generate template with all relevant functionality by using the following command
 ```
 $ stack new <name of the project> https://gitlab.com/migamake/slick-template/raw/master/simple-slick.hsfiles
 ```

-Template provides only Haskell source code, as a part of `Slick`-based generation you need to create template files yourself based on your design of hte site.
+The template provides only Haskell source code, as a part of `Slick`-based generation you need to create template files yourself based on your design of the site.

-If you don't have global config for stack defined in `~/.stack/config.yaml`, you can create it before pulling template with following structure
+If you don't have a global config for stack defined in `~/.stack/config.yaml`, you can create it before pulling template with structure like
 ```yaml
 templates:
   params: